 Hachiliah (Hackaliah) Bridges Jr (1737-1792), the son of Hachiliah Bridges Sr and Sarah Rugg, was born on Oct.
 11, 1737 in Southborough, Massachusetts.
 He married Elizabeth Underwood (1746-1835), the daughter of Joseph Underwood (1716-1759) and Jemima Leland (b.
 1722), on Nov.
-29, 1769 in Holliston, Massachusetts; and served in the American Revolution as a constable, and a member of the committee of inspection, safety and correspondance for the town of Holliston (DAR Patriot Ancestor #A014262).
+29, 1769 in Holliston, Massachusetts.
+He is a Revolutionary War Veteran, who served as a constable, and as a member of the committee of inspection, safety and correspondance for the town of Holliston (DAR Patriot Ancestor #A014262).
 He also served as a soldier under several commands - his service record summarized as follows.

 Private in Capt.
 Seth Newton's company, Col. Abijah Stearns's regiment